 The hours above are an approximate calculation only.
 Some students read fast and write slow and vice versa.

-Evaluation of this course will be on the basis of participation in class discussion + an oral presentation (30%) and of a written paper of ca. 5,000 words (70%)
+Evaluation of this course will be on the basis of participation in class discussion + an oral presentation (30% of final mark) and of a written paper of ca. 5,000 words (70% of final mark).

 -Homer, The Iliad, trl.
 Robert Fagles, 1990